 The Spritz, a Venetian classic, has also been shaken up and given the Facundo treatment.
 There are three on the menu and try all of them if you get a chance, but you can ask for any permutation of spritz that you want.

 The second bar at the St. Regis is the sophisticated Arts Bars.
 Each of the signature cocktails is inspired by a work of art, with its own individual glass designed in Murano by the world-famous studio of Antonio Berengo.
-You’ll want to hear the story of each and everyone – as well as taste them.
-So come back often.
+You’ll want to hear the story of each and everyone, and you can on the Lush Life episode with Facoundo and Antonio Berengo – as well as taste them.

 - Top Tip(ple)🍸: The Santa Maria, of course, but also the Arts Bar SLS cocktail!
 What can I say?
 It has my initials and is made with Acqua Bianca, created by another great Italian barman, Salvatore Calabrese, who reigned over Dukes Bar and is now known as Il Maestro.